 The PSP Wellbeing Course is designed to provide free education and guidance on simple but effective techniques for managing depression, anxiety and/or posttraumatic injuries for PSP.
 The PSP Wellbeing Course helps people with thoughts, behaviours and physical symptoms of depression, anxiety and post-traumatic stress.
 We also offer the PSP PTSD Course that is very specific for clients who are primarily concerned with symptoms of posttraumatic stress disorder.

-The PSP Wellbeing Course is now available to PSP in Saskatchewan.
+The PSP Wellbeing Course is now available to PSP in Saskatchewan and Quebec.

 This course was designed to be helpful for PSP who have mental health concerns who are looking for a new way to access services or are faced with barriers for accessing care such as:

 The Wellbeing Course was originally developed at Macquarie University in Australia and was then adapted and researched by the Online Therapy Unit at the University of Regina.
 The Wellbeing course has shown success as a treatment for anxiety, depression, and posttraumatic stress disorder.
 PSPNET has adapted the Wellbeing Course for PSP, including First Responders.

 The PSP Wellbeing Course is an internet-delivered cognitive behaviour therapy (ICBT) program.
 ICBT involves using the internet to deliver the same treatment content that is normally covered in face-to-face cognitive behaviour therapy (CBT) for depression, anxiety, or posttraumatic injuries.

 Lesson materials are presented online on a weekly basis over 8 weeks, although PSP will have access to the lesson materials for up to one year after enrolling in the course.

 There are 5 main lessons but extra materials are available as needed (e.g., to address sleep concerns, social relationships, problem solving).